vernisaz/rust_bee/doc/RUSTBEE.md

 - **canonicalize** | **absolute**,  converts a path if a relative to an absolute form in the current directory context
 - **cfg**, return the common path using for storing app config data
 - **contains** | **find**, check if first parameter contains a content of the second.
 Returns value of true if it contains
 - **cp**, file copy command similar used for Unix.
-Pairs of parameter are not limited
+Pairs of parameter are not limited.
+The function return an array of successfully copied paths.
 - **cropname**, cut a part of the name specified by fist parameter by a matching second one (\* means a variable part and can be ommited at the end) and replace it with 3rd parameter when it's specified
 - **display** - display a message specified by a parameter